 Capons Make Better Meals

-Castration makes the roosters less aggressive, which means less fighting among the birds.
-Roosters typically need to be separated, but capons can usually be penned together without causing feathers to fly.
-They are also less energetic than other poultry, which helps their meat to stay tender.
+Castration makes the roosters less aggressive as well, which means less fighting among the birds.
+While roosters typically need to be separated, capons can usually be penned together without fear of feathers flying.
+They are also less energetic than other poultry, which helps their meat stay tender.
 However, the lack of testosterone does mean capons are smaller than the average rooster.